Preparing for Your First Buyer Meeting

 Step 5: Prepare questions ahead of time

-It’s easier to go into a meeting with a buy about a potential project if you have questions prepared ahead of time.
+It’s easier to go into a meeting with a buyer about a potential project if you have questions prepared ahead of time.
 Of course, ask any clarifying questions about the project you may have.

 Looking for more resources